delabassee/odl2021-lab/intro.md

-# Hands-On Lab: Explore Modern Java Features on OCI
+# Hands-On Lab: Explore the New Features in Java 17

 **Introduction**